daniyalfrd/get-tables-data/README.md

 # get-tables-data
-fetch tables information from another web sites
+fetch tables information from another web sites in codeigniter 3